mavnyin88/weatherapp/README.md

 # Weather Forecast App

-This app retrieves and matches HTML code from a website to retrieve the appropriate forecast for the city that was entered by the user.
+This app retrieves and matches HTML code from a website to get the appropriate forecast for the city that was entered by the user.

 ##Screen Shots